-View/download original article published on Source Security here
+View/download the original article published on Source Security here

-“This is immensely important for information security requirements and disaster recovery,”he says.
-With analogue, the information gathered is physically tethered to the camera and DVR.
-However, there are hybrid solutions – such as encoders that convert analogue to IP – that exist and allow facilities to capitalise on existing investments for the time being.
+“This is immensely important for information security requirements and disaster recovery,” he says.
+With analog, the information gathered is physically tethered to the camera and DVR.
+However, there are hybrid solutions – such as encoders that convert analog to IP – that exist and allow facilities to capitalize on existing investments for the time being.

 IP to gain ground soon

 “Over the next five years, we will definitely see a massive shift to IP solutions because they are becoming more cost-effective to deploy and are delivering superior video quality and flexibility to users,” says Cusson.

 The transition isn’t always all-or-nothing.
 It is not uncommon for healthcare providers to depend upon outdated, analog-based video systems with limited capabilities while providing surveillance of a large facility, says Jeff Whitney, Arecont Vision’s Vice President of Marketing.
 “The transition happens after a major incident or awareness of new risks and challenges that the existing systems cannot address,” he adds.
 “That’s when surveillance technology is often moved from inadequate analog systems to IP megapixel surveillance cameras.”

 A big advantage of healthcare facilities making the transition to IP is easy to access real-time video any time from any computer